 The building at Burrell House remains the property of Hampshire Hospitals NHS Trust ("the Trust") and the Trust is the contracting party for the refurbishment works.
-The proposal is to create a 10-bed state of the art hospice for the provision of palliative and end of life care but with the additional resources of the NHS Hospital in close proximity and also to provide a hub for outpatient care and care within the surrounding communities.
+We have now created a 10-bed state of the art hospice for the provision of palliative and end of life care but with the additional resources of the NHS Hospital in close proximity and also to provide a hub for outpatient care and care within the surrounding communities.